paulzeitz/paulzeitz.github.io/_posts/2023-01-25-open-proctoring.md

 and we have listed them [here](https://docs.google.com/spreadsheets/d/1VH8YX5ks0XkdwAcdIodftHfFOaErFbCyAp0mY-RIaL8/edit?usp=sharing).
 This list includes schools in the East Bay, South Bay, North Bay, and Peninsula, and also Santa Cruz and Santa Barbara.
 Please contact them on your own, and be aware that there is still very limited availability, and that it is a first-come, first-served situation.
-The information is still incomplete, but please return to this website for updates.  *Please contact one school at a time; don't bombard t hem all with requests.
+The information is still incomplete, but please return to this website for updates.  *Please contact one school at a time; don't bombard them all with requests.
 Wait to hear from a school for confirmation and details.*

 If you live outside the Bay Area/Santa Cruz/Santa Barbara, please contact us by email and we will see what we can do.